 One Nation Under Copyright: Aztlan is, officially, an independent country, but Aztechnology's rights and privileges are written into the constitution.

 The Theocracy: Has outlawed Christianity.
-This has not gone down to well.
+As you can imagine from Latin America, this has not gone down too well.

 Villain with Good Publicity: Worth mentioning a second time.
 Aztechnology has done a superb job of avoiding public scrutiny of its more sinister operations, and most people know them as the ones who own or make most of the world's processed food, chemicals and furniture.